guykatzz/ReluplexCav2017/Readme.txt

 The main components of the tool are:

 1. reluplex/Reluplex.h:
-   The main class, implementing the core reluplex algorithm.
+   The main class, implementing the core Reluplex algorithm.

 2. glpk-4.60: (folder)
    The glpk open-source LP solver, plus some modifications.